25 French Bulldog Colors (Common & Rare) With Pictures

 White

-White french bulldog color
+white french bulldog color

 This is also referred to as pied-colored.
 White Frenchies may have patches of brindle or fawn.